yanagiba/swift-lint/Documentation/RuleConfigurations.md

 There are three ways to configure the thresholds: from a higher precedence to lower, [Inline Comment](#inline-comment) > [Command Line](#command-line) > [Configuration File](#configuration-file).

-> **See Also:** You can browse the [Documentation for Rules](Rules), and look for possible section `Thresholds`.
+> **See Also:** You can browse the [Rule Index](Rules), and look for possible section `Thresholds`.
 If the rule supports threshold configurations, you can find the keys and default values in that section.

 ## Inline Comment

-You can alter the thresholds for the node on that line with one of the following syntaxes:
+You can alter the thresholds for the nodes by

+- appending single line comment to the same line
+- adding multi-line comment block with its head `/*` on the same line

+In addition, poorly written comments harm code quality as well.
+So we support few syntaxes,
+and let you choose the one with the best readability:

 - Aggregate all threshold keys and values in `rule_configure` call inside single line comment